 Writing Works College & Career Readiness

 At Girls Write Now, “Writing Works” means growing a writing and technology pipeline into the schools and industries that need your talents most.
-In Writing Works, we mentor young women to be creative thinkers, clear communicators, and competitive candidates for the trails they choose to blaze—across all industries from publishing and advertising to entertainment, finance, and beyond.
+In Writing Works, we mentor young women and gender non-conforming youth to be creative thinkers, clear communicators, and competitive candidates for the trails they choose to blaze—across all industries from publishing and advertising to entertainment, finance, and beyond.
 We offer unique academic and professional preparation at all levels from college prep and industry exposure in high school, to internships for college students and recent graduates, to entry and associate level employee placements.
 Writing Works includes:

 - College & Career Skill-building: Workshops on college and scholarship essays, cover letters, interviews, personal branding, and more